updated December 2025

 Setting up automatic transfers to your investment accounts can help maintain consistency and discipline in your saving habits.

-4. Generating Income from Your Investments
+4. How to Generate Income from Your Investment Portfolio

 The most exciting part of saving for retirement is the chance to make your investments work for you.
 As your portfolio matures, you may seek to derive income from your investments, especially during retirement.